rodhervan/GOES_Files/README.md

 # GOES Files

-This repository contains a set of experiments to use GOES data.
+This repository contains a set of notebooks and python files to handle GOES data.
 To run this code follow these steps using conda and pip packet managers

 ## Installation
 1. Navigate to the folder where the project files are going to be: